equinux/enterprise-vpn-rollout/README.md

 - PPTP (macOS)
 - SSTP
 - AnyConnect SSL
-- Fortinet SSL
+- Fortinet IPsec and SSL
-- SonicWall SSL
+- SonicWall IPsec and SSL
 -  WireGuard®

 # Enterprise Rollout
 There are several ways to roll VPN Tracker out to your organization.
-This guide gives provides detailed steps for some of the options.
+This guide you through the steps for our recommended option.
 Please reach out to our team, report an issue or open a pull request if you have any questions.

 ### Pre-requisites
 Before you start rolling out VPN Tracker, this guide assumes that